computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

     - figure:
         type: figure
+        content:
+          -
             caption: 'This image shows the command <code>16</code> sent to the address <code>59</code> (both in hex).
 The message is sent in binary with the least significant bit first.'
-        content:
-          -
             src: https://www.sbprojects.net/knowledge/ir/nectrain.png
             alt: NEC IR frame
+            width: 550
+            height: 110

     - p: 'The logical inverse of the address and command is sent with each frame for error correction purposes.'